GEO-IASS/multispectralcompression/README.md

   * not patent encumbered
   * OSI approved open source license
 * has to be "simple"
-  * means "design the algorithm and the implementation such that as little as possible documentation is needed to fully document the algorithm and the implementation", also, "if it is fundamentally hard to explain it's not simple"
+  * means "design the algorithm and the implementation such that as little as possible documentation is needed to fully document the algorithm and the implementation", in other words, "if it is fundamentally hard to explain it's not simple"
   * implies making elegant choices and writing clean code.
 * has to be "well documented"
   * means "not lacking any vital documentation"